 Each school now has a Designated Officer appointed to be responsible for Child Protection matters and has been specially trained for this task.
-In Dyce Academy, this person is the Head Teacher.
-Should you wish to talk further about Child Protection and the safety of the children, please feel free to contact the Head Teacher.
+In Dyce Academy, the Child Protection Co-ordinator is the Depute Head Teacher with responsibility for Pupil Support.
+The Head Teacher is the Deputised Senior Manager Should you wish to talk further about Child Protection and the safety of the children, please feel free to contact the Head Teacher.